diethardsteiner/diethardsteiner.github.io/_posts/2014-10-15-CCC-Add-Event-Info-to-your-Charts.md

 Often charts just show quantitative data, but what if you could enrich your chart by showing related information, like in example events happening at the same time?

 Some time ago Pentaho published their [Fine Art of Business Intelligence](http://www.pentaho.com/fine-art-business-intelligence) dashboard showcase.
 Among the sample dashboards there was one [particular chart](http://www.pentaho.com/understand-social-impact), which I thought was very interesting: A line chart showing related campaign information.
 It looked really cool ... so certainly I wanted to know how this one was created.
 I set out on a journey to find out the secret.
-I was first under the impression that this chart was created using the CCC, but a bit later I discovered that this use case is not really covered by CCC.
-As protovis, the charting framework which CCC is based on, is no longer in active developement and the d3js the official success, in the end I set out to solve this challenge with this charting framework.
+I was first under the impression that this chart was created using the **CCC**, but a bit later I discovered that this use case is not really covered by **CCC**.
+As **protovis**, the charting framework which **CCC** is based on, is no longer in active developement and the **d3js** the official successor, in the end I set out to solve this challenge with this charting framework.

-But upfront I share some interesting things I learnt about showing events in CCC:
+But upfront I share some interesting things I learnt about showing events in **CCC**:

 # Show daily events